uc-python/python-for-web-scraping/03-html/md_slides/intro.md

 3. Looking at HTML in the Browser

-4. Tag Classes and IDs
+4. Tag Attributes; Classes and IDs

 5. A Second Look at `pd.read_html`